spham395/05-Python-Programming/chapter2/dictionaries.md

 # Lab 2G

 Create a program that takes input of a group of students names and grades... then sorts them based on highest to lowest.
-Use Dictionaries!
+Hint: Use Dictionaries!